What Song Did George Bailey Sing?: A Quiz on Christmas Songs on the Screen

 But the performance that may best capture Mark Twain is Hal Holbrook’s one-man show, Mark Twain Tonight.
 The show appeared on CBS in 1967 and won Holbrook an Emmy.

 In Holbrook’s spot-on believable performance, he captures the humor and dark satire present in much of Twain’s works.
-This excerpt below includes dialogue taken from Twain’s controversial 1903 essay, “The Damned Human Race.”
+One scene, for example, includes dialogue taken from Twain’s controversial 1903 essay, “The Damned Human Race.”

 The Real Mark Twain on Video